San Antonio Elder Abuse Lawyer

 3. Calculate the costs associated with the abuse.

-Nursing abuse lawyers will then prepare for trial by filing, defending, and opposing pleadings to make the legal process easier for the victim and their families.
-A specific amount of compensation is agreed upon in civil litigation.
-The nursing home abuse lawyer will negotiate a deal depending on the amount of money at stake for your settlement.
-Then if the legal team can’t reach a compromise, the elderly nursing home neglect and abuse lawsuit will go to trial.
-For many nursing home abuse cases, the trial ends with a large amount of compensation in favor of the victim.
+Your elder abuse attorney will negotiate a deal depending on the amount of money at stake for your settlement.
+Then, if the legal team can’t reach a compromise, the elderly neglect or abuse lawsuit will go to trial.
+For many elderly abuse cases, the trial ends with a large amount of compensation in favor of the victim.

-Personal injury lawyers at Janicek Law can help you and your loved one win compensation for:
+Our San Antonio personal injury lawyer group can help you and your loved one win compensation for:

 • Past and future medical bills associated with the abuse